About This Program

 You’re good (no, great) with numbers.
 You think logically and pay attention to detail.
 You’re interested in the way the economy affects society, and you thrive under pressure.
 Economics may be the major for you.

-Utica College's economics program integrates theoretical and practical economics with broad liberal arts training, providing students with the value-added skills to succeed in a range of professional environments.
-Part of UC's Business and Economics department, the economics major offers hands-on learning across a variety of disciplines within the department, with excellent facilities - including a full-featured trading room - and opportunities for internships.
+Utica University's economics program integrates theoretical and practical economics with broad liberal arts training, providing students with the value-added skills they need to succeed in a range of professional environments.
+Part of Utica's Business and Economics department, the economics major offers hands-on learning across a variety of disciplines within the department, with excellent facilities - including a full-featured trading room - and opportunities for internships.

 The major in economics can open a path to employment in government, business, labor, research, or education.
 There is a demand for those who are broadly trained in the liberal arts without sacrificing the firm foundation of depth in analytical thinking.
 This program also provides the basis for graduate work in economics and law, or for training for high executive positions.

-This program features internship opportunities and a semester-long senior project focusing on a topic of your choice.
+The economics program at Utica University features internship opportunities and a semester-long senior project focusing on a topic of your choice.

 The Brvenik Center is part of Utica University's Clark City Center, one of the most recognizable high-rise structures in the City's financial district, within walking distance of major employers and potential internship sites, including Adirondack Bank, Utica National Insurance, and others.